rodw/rodw.github.com/article/how-to-develop-a-sourcing-strategy.md

 6. **Multi-Vendor** -- the service is provided by multiple suppliers, organized or coordinated by the firm itself.
 7. **Subcontracted** -- the service is provided by a "primary" supplier of some sort, who is in turn relying on subcontractors to do the work.
 8. **Multi-Client** -- the service is not customized for the individual firm, but provided by an "off-the-shelf" product of some sort.
 (E.g., something physically "installed" at the firm's location, or a SaaS-product that serves many clients.)
 9. **Business Process Outsourcing** -- an entire business function is delegated to a supplier.
-(E.g., payroll functions are often outsourced.)
+(E.g., payroll functions are often outsourced in this way.)

 Note that moving up (left) on that spectrum (from "BPO" to "Internal Staff") we have an *increasing degree of control* over the service, but a *decreasing ability to scale* the service.
 We can get staff or freelancers to build or provide *exactly* what we ask them to (for better or worse), but both the number of employees and the rate at which we can hire them are naturally constrained.